 Professional Stainless Steel Foundry in China

-CFS Foundry is the trusted investment casting foundry for stainless steel casting service in China.
+CFS Foundry is the trusted investment casting foundry for stainless steel casting and machining service in China.
 We can manufacture custom stainless steel castings that match your exact design specifications.
 For parts ranging from a few ounces to 100 pounds or more, we provide tight tolerances and consistent part to part repeatability.

 Grades of Stainless Steel Castings in China

 304 Stainless Steel, also known as CF8 or UNS J92600 , is the most widely specified grade of stainless steel casting.
 It is austenitic stainless steel with 18% chromium and 8% nickel.
 Type 304 stainless steel castings can be used in non-corrosive environments or corrosive environments at temperatures up to 800°F (426°C).
 Type 304 stainless steel castings have excellent low temperature properties and retain high impact strength levels at temperatures as low as -400°F (-240°C).
 304 Stainless steel has higher chromium content and provide better compared to Type 316 stainless steels provides better high-temperature oxidation resistance.